AI Onboarding

 Onboarding Workflow

-Environment Detection - Identifies macOS, Linux, or WSL2.
-Native Windows users are directed to install WSL2 + Ubuntu before proceeding.
+Environment Detection – Identify macOS, Linux, or WSL2.
+Native Windows users are paused until WSL2 + Ubuntu is installed.

 Stop Points